DON’T MISS

 Schaatsbaan Rotterdam - Rotterdam

-Head on over to Schaatsbaan Rotterdam if you are a fan of ice-skating and rainbow lights.
+Head on over to Schaatsbaan Rotterdam if you are a fan of ice skating and rainbow lights.
 At the 400-metre rink in Rotterdam, you can glide over the ice and enjoy the overhead rainbow lighting from Friday to Sunday at 4pm till 10pm.
-The rink has pretty long opening hours; open from 9am to 10pm every day, apart from on Fridays and Sundays, when the rink is open until 11pm.
+The rink has pretty long opening hours; open from 9am to 10pm every day, apart from on Fridays and Saturdays, when the rink is open until 11pm.
 Want to try something different?
 The rink also holds several events, such as silent discos and a themed night for Valentine's Day.

 While you can rent skates at this rink, it's worth mentioning that the venue is completely cashless, so order your tickets and reserve your skates online or bring your bank card with you.